Achieve a Radiant, Youthful Look

 Some patients are able to undergo laser resurfacing under IV sedation.
 However, most require general anethesia.
 If the procedure is being performed in conjunction with a facelift or other procedures, it is usually performed under general anesthesia.

 What will my recovery be like?

-After laser resurfacing of the face, there will be redness and swelling.
+After a chemical peel of the face and neck, there will be redness and swelling.
 The surface of the skin will ooze for about one week.
 You will clean your face several times a day with warm soap and water and place a special ointment on your skin to help keep it moist.
 When the oozing stops, you will notice that your skin is red, but you will already begin to notice the improvement in the appearance of your skin.
 After seven to 10 days you are able to start wearing special makeup to help conceal the redness.
 It takes approximately 6 to 12 weeks for the redness to completely resolve.
 During this time it is extremely important that you use sunscreen at all times because your skin will be hypersensitive to sunlight during the healing process.
 To help maintain your results it is very important to maintain a good skin care regimen, wear sunscreen at all times, and refrain from smoking.

-How much does laser resurfacing cost?
+How much does a deep chemical peel cost?

 At the end of your consultation, Dr. Smart's patient coordinator will go over your personalized quote with you that includes Dr. Smart's fee, the anesthesiologist’s fee, and facility fee.